cryptean/bitcoinlib/README.md

 - Custom RPC exceptions.
 - Supports all Bitcoin clones.
 - Can operate on unlimited daemons with a single library reference.
-- Litecoin integration is included.
+- Litecoin integration included.
-- Each coin instance can be fully parametrized at run-time and also implement its own constants.
+- Each coin instance can be fully parametrized at run-time and implement its own constants.
 - Console and web test clients out of the box with demo methods implemented in them.
 - Testnet ready.
 - Fully configurable.